-Whether you’re stressed out, dealing with an eating disorder, reeling from a bad breakup, or feeling deeply despondent, talking to a therapist is an easy way to get mentally (and, in tandem, physically) healthier in no time.
-And thanks to the internet, you don’t even have to go into an office to receive therapist’s services—”teletherapy,” through the power of the internet, lets you reap the same benefits right in the privacy of your own home.
+When you're stressed out, talking to a therapist is an easy way to get healthier in no time.
+And thanks to the internet, you don't even have to go into an office to receive therapist's services; "teletherapy," through the power of the internet, lets you reap the same benefits right in the privacy of your own home.

 Stop rubbing your eyes.

 Yes, a habit as simple as rubbing your eyes could be putting your health at risk.
-Research from the University Hospital Brussels’ Department of Ophthalmology reveals a link between eye-rubbing, vision loss, and keratoconus—a change in the shape of the eye—and it's worth noting that touching your eyes can also expose you to coronavirus.
-There's no time like the present to quit this potentially-harmful habit while you still have your vision intact.
+A 2017 study published in Case Reports in Ophthalmology found a link between eye-rubbing, vision loss, and keratoconus—a change in the shape of the eye—and it's worth noting that touching your eyes can also expose you to coronavirus.
+There's no time like the present to quit this potentially harmful habit while you still have your vision intact.

 Hang out with your friends more often.